 About the report

-Between December 1-28, 2020, Jungle Scout surveyed 4,864 Amazon sellers, including prospective and former sellers.
-Respondents represent 70 countries, 17 Amazon marketplaces, and all relevant Amazon product categories.
-They are ages 18 to 80+, as well as all genders and levels of education.
+Between December 1, 2021 – January 3, 2022, Jungle Scout surveyed more than 3,500 Amazon sellers, including prospective and former sellers.
+Respondents represent 117 countries, all 20 Amazon marketplaces, and all relevant Amazon product categories.
+They are ages from 18 to 80+ and all genders and levels of education.
+This report focuses on small- to medium-sized business owners who have at least one live product listing on Amazon.
+This includes first- and third-party sellers earning $2 million or less in annual ecommerce revenue.
 See full report for more details.

 Using the data